Funding Opportunities for Undergraduates

 Senior Thesis Research Funding

-The Department of African American Studies (AAS) offers senior thesis research grants of up to $3,000 to AAS concentrators.
+The Department of African American Studies (AAS) offers senior thesis research grants of up to $3,000 to AAS majors.
 Research funds may be used to support travel and/or the purchase of books, supplies, and materials needed to complete the senior thesis.

 Other Funding Restrictions: